juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 "I-If this works, then..." it would mark a completely new and possibly revolutionary pathway for Automagy.

 She picked out a fresh mana core that lay on her table and prepared her inscription tool.
-Then, she channelled her mana into the ball in her grasp, causing an ethereal projection to extend outwards from it.
+She placed the core on the stand and then channelled her mana into the gem at its side, causing an ethereal projection to extend outwards from it.

 Then with a calming breath, she started inscribing the circuit that had finished forming within her mind.